br3ndonland/dotfiles/README.md

       chmod 700 ~/.gnupg
       chmod 600 ~/.gnupg/gpg.conf
       ```
+    - Note that, with `no-tty`, you will get an error if trying to run `gpg` from the command line.

 - Trust GPG keys using the GPG TTY interface:
   - If you see `gpg: WARNING: This key is not certified with a trusted signature!` when examining signed Git commits with `git log --show-signature`, you may want to trust the keys.